Como Woodland Outdoor Classroom

 Welcome to the Como Woodland Outdoor Classroom Advocacy Committee site

 How did a forgotten, trash strewn, buckthorn infested, random bike trail riddled woodland become an outdoor learning area?
 A group of local neighbors and St. Paul Park and Recreation worked together to make this amazing transformation happen.
-The Como Woodland is now a place for you to explore and study, listen to birds, see a fox, take a photo of a wildflower in the spring, and learn about this history and story behind Como Park and the Woodland.
+The Como Woodland is a place for you to explore and study, listen to birds, see a fox, take a photo of a wildflower in the spring, and learn about this history and story behind Como Park and the Woodland.

 Come see for yourself and explore the trails! download a map to find the woodland within larger Como Park.